-NCPC serves the North Coastal cities of Carlsbad, Oceanside and Vista in San Diego County, which consists of a primarily suburban population of over 350,000.
+NCPC serves the North Coastal cities of Carlsbad, Oceanside and Vista in San Diego County, representing a primarily suburban population of over 350,000.

-NCPC efforts focus on community level changes to impact substance abuse issues including access, availability, and community norms.
+NCPC efforts focus on community level changes to impact substance abuse issues (including access, availability, and community norms).